Sleep Apnea Diagnosis

 Typically, a sleep study is conducted at home with a self-administered home sleep study, or in a sleep laboratory under the supervision of a team of sleep specialists.
 During the sleep test, special equipment will record your brain activity, eye movements, heart rate and blood pressure.
 The amount of oxygen in your blood, airflow through your nose, snoring and chest movements will also be measured.
 The sleep specialist team will evaluate the data collected while you sleep.
 They will pay close attention to the number of breathing cessations during your sleep to determine the presence and severity of your sleep apnea.

-Have You Received a Diagnosis?
+Have You Received A Sleep Apnea Diagnosis?